-There are several reasons why these careers are growing so quickly.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+It's easy to see why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
 Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 What Is an HVAC Technician?